maro-ort/vlc-web/README.md

 # Replacement VLC web interface

-This is a personal and not finished project.
-It tries to create a React interface with Typescript to replace the default one.
+This is a personal project.
+It replaces the default Web interface for VLC as the UI/UX is terrible and more for mobile devices.

+The new interfaces uses a Responsive Design and is built using React/Typescript.
+It simplifies the usage of the application reducing to about a third how many clicks are needed to browse and add media.
+It also uses LocalStorage to store basic settings and avoid autorization requests to the user.

 ## How to run